Josephtran102/jose_uniswap/README.md

-This project was bootstrapped with [Create Eth App](https://jose-uniswap.vercel.app/).
+This project was bootstrapped with UseETH.io  - [Demo App](https://jose-uniswap.vercel.app/).

 ## Project Structure